-1. Weed Identification -- Plants will be growing in a weed nursery and may be in any stage of growth or development.
-A complete list of species in the nursery will be provided for each contestant prior to the contest.
+Weed Identification -- Plants will be grown in either a field nursery or greenhouse pots and may be in any stage of growth or development, including seed samples.
+A complete list of potential species will be provided for each contestant prior to the contest.
 From this list, a specified number of species will be utilized for the contest.
 Students will be responsible for the correct scientific and common name and spelling.
-A weed identification list will be sent to each participating university with the correct spelling of each species.
+A weed identification list will be sent to each participating university, and posted on the NCWSS website, with the correct spelling of each species.
 Students must also be able to identify weed seed from the species on the list.
 Each contestant will identify 25 mature weeds, weed seedlings, or weed seeds for a total of 100 points.
 Each item is worth four points.
-Points are deducted as follows: two points for the common name and its correct spelling and two points for the scientific name and its correct spelling.
+Points are given as follows: two points for the common name and its correct spelling and two points for the scientific name and its correct spelling (including underlining the scientific name).
 The maximum deduction is four points per sample.
-Common names, scientific names, and spellings must conform to the most current "Composite List of Weeds" published by Weed Science, revised 1989, unless specific exceptions are announced prior to the contest.
+Five additional species will be identified to break any Common names, scientific names, and ties. spellings must conform to the most current "Composite List of Weeds" published by Weed Science, revised 1989, unless specific exceptions are announced prior to the contest.